Updated: Aug 12

-This type of heel pain is at its worst when first getting out of bed in the morning or having a period of rest.
-It can often ease off as the day goes on but then often returns again if you have been on your feet for too long.
+This type of heel pain is at its worst when first getting out of bed in the morning or after having a period of rest.
+It can ease off as the day goes on but then often returns again if you have been on your feet for too long.

 The Plantar Fascia is a strong band of fibrous tissue that originates from the medial and lateral tubercles on the plantar (bottom)surface of the Calcaneum (heel bone) and runs forward to insert into the Phalanges (toe bones).
 It covers the whole plantar aspect of the foot.